Automatic Kolmogorov complexity, normality and finite state dimension revisited: Automatic Kolmogorov complexity

 Now we are ready to prove the following simple result about the properties of \emph{automatic Kolmogorov complexity} functions, i.e., of functions $\KS_R$ where $R$ is some automatic description mode.

-\begin{theorem}[Basic properties of automatic Kolmogorov complexity] \leavevmode \begin{description} \item[\textup{(a)}] There exists an automatic description mode $R$ such that $\KS_R(x)\le |x|$ for all strings $x$. \item[\textup{(b)}] For every automatic description mode $R$ there exists some automatic description mode $R'$ such that $\KS_{R'}(x0)\le \KS_R(x)$ and $\KS_{R'}(x1)\le \KS_R(x)$ for all~$x$. \item[\textup{(c)}] For every automatic description mode $R$ there exists some automatic description mode $R'$ such that $\KS_{R'}(\bar x)\le \KS_R(x)$, where $\bar x$ stands for the reversed~$x$. \item[\textup{(d)}] For every automatic description mode $R$ there exists some constant $c$ such that $\KS(x)\le \KS_R(x)+c$. \textup(Here $\KS$ stands for the plain Kolmogorov complexity.\textup) \item[\textup{(e)}] For every $c>0$ there exists an automatic description mode $R$ such that\\ $\KS_R(1^n)\le n/c$ for all n. \item[\textup{(f)}] For every automatic description mode $R$ there exists some $c>0$ such that $\KS_R(1^n)\ge n/c-1$ for all $n$. \item[\textup{(g)}] For every two automatic description modes $R_1$ and $R_2$ there exists an automatic description mode $R$ such that $\KS_{R}(x)\le \KS_{R_1}(x)$ and $\KS_R(x)\le \KS_{R_2}(x)$ for all $x$. \item[\textup{(h)}] There is no optimal automatic description mode. \textup(A mode $R$ is called optimal in some class if for every mode $R'$ in this class there exists some $c$ such that $\KS_R(x)\le\KS_{R'}(x)+c$ for all strings $x$.\textup) \item[\textup{(i)}] For every automatic description mode $R$, if $x'$ is a substring of $x$, then $\KS_R(x')\le \KS_R(x)$. \item[\textup{(j)}] Moreover, $\KS_R(xy)\ge \KS_R(x)+\KS_R(y)$ for every two strings $x$ and $y$. \item[\textup{(k)}] For every automatic description mode $R$ and for every constant $\eps>0$ there exists an automatic description mode $R'$ such that $\KS_{R'}(xy)\le (1+\eps)\KS_R(x)+\KS_R(y)$ for all strings~$x$ and~$y$. \item[\textup{(l)}] Let $S$ be an automatic description mode.
-Then for every automatic description mode $R$ there exists an automatic description mode $R'$ such that $\KS_{R'}(y)\le \KS_{R}(x)$ for every $(x,y)\in S$. \item[\textup{(m)}] If we allow a bigger alphabet $B$ instead of $\mathbb{B}$ as an alphabet for descriptions, we divide the complexity by $\log|B|$, up to a constant factor that can be chosen arbitrarily close to~$1$. \end{description} \end{theorem}
+\begin{theorem}[Basic properties of automatic Kolmogorov complexity] \leavevmode \begin{description} \item[\textup{(a)}] There exists an automatic description mode $R$ such that $\KS_R(x)\le |x|$ for all strings $x$. \item[\textup{(b)}] For every automatic description mode $R$ there exists some automatic description mode $R'$ such that $\KS_{R'}(x0)\le \KS_R(x)$ and $\KS_{R'}(x1)\le \KS_R(x)$ for all~$x$. \item[\textup{(c)}] For every automatic description mode $R$ there exists some automatic description mode $R'$ such that $\KS_{R'}(\bar x)\le \KS_R(x)$, where $\bar x$ stands for the reversed~$x$. \item[\textup{(d)}] For every automatic description mode $R$ there exists some constant $c$ such that $\KS(x)\le \KS_R(x)+c$. \textup(Here $\KS$ stands for the plain Kolmogorov complexity.\textup) \item[\textup{(e)}] For every automatic description mode $R$ there exists some constant $c$ such that for every $n$ there exist at most $c2^n$ strings $x$ such that $\KS_R(x)<n$. \item[\textup{(f)}] For every $c>0$ there exists an automatic description mode $R$ such that\\ $\KS_R(1^n)\le n/c$ for all n. \item[\textup{(g)}] For every automatic description mode $R$ there exists some $c>0$ such that $\KS_R(1^n)\ge n/c-1$ for all $n$. \item[\textup{(h)}] For every two automatic description modes $R_1$ and $R_2$ there exists an automatic description mode $R$ such that $\KS_{R}(x)\le \KS_{R_1}(x)$ and $\KS_R(x)\le \KS_{R_2}(x)$ for all $x$. \item[\textup{(i)}] There is no optimal mode in the class of automatic description modes. \textup(A mode $R$ is called optimal in some class if for every mode $R'$ in this class there exists some $c$ such that $\KS_R(x)\le\KS_{R'}(x)+c$ for all strings $x$.\textup) \item[\textup{(j)}] For every automatic description mode $R$, if $x'$ is a substring of $x$, then $\KS_R(x')\le \KS_R(x)$. \item[\textup{(k)}] Moreover, $\KS_R(xy)\ge \KS_R(x)+\KS_R(y)$ for every two strings $x$ and $y$. \item[\textup{(l)}] For every automatic description mode $R$ and for every constant $\eps>0$ there exists an automatic description mode $R'$ such that $\KS_{R'}(xy)\le (1+\eps)\KS_R(x)+\KS_R(y)$ for all strings~$x$ and~$y$. \item[\textup{(m)}] Let $S$ be an automatic description mode.
+Then for every automatic description mode $R$ there exists an automatic description mode $R'$ such that $\KS_{R'}(y)\le \KS_{R}(x)$ for every $(x,y)\in S$. \item[\textup{(n)}] If we allow a bigger alphabet $B$ instead of $\mathbb{B}=\{0,1\}$ as an alphabet for descriptions, then the complexity becomes $\log|B|$ times smaller, up to a constant factor that can be chosen arbitrarily close to~$1$.
+More precisely, for every automatic description mode $D$ with arbitrary alphabet $B$ and every $\eps>0$ there exist an automatic description mode $D'$ with binary alphabet such that